enascimento/cppcryptfs/README.md

 This setting is not enabled in either the Default or Recommended settings.

+**Use impersonation**

+If the use impersonation setting is on and cppcryptfs is running as administrator, then cppcryptfs will impersonate the calling user (e.g. you) before creating or opening files and directories.
+This ensures that user cannot access or modify files or directories that he or she does not have permissions for.

+This setting is not enabled in either the Default or Recommended settings.

+It will probably become enabled in the Recommended settings in a future release.

 **Defaults and Recommended**

 There are also two buttons: "Defaults" which changes all settings to the original cppcryptfs defaults, and "Recommended" which sets